Putting It into Practice

 In the event that the person with problem technology use is an adult, it would be helpful to invite anyone impacted by the problem into the session(s).

 Skills to use in treatment

-Cognitive restructuring is another aspect of CBT whereby the therapist helps people identify their thoughts about themselves, a situation and/or their behaviour that negatively affect their mood and influence their behaviours.
+- CBT aims to help people identify the thoughts that negatively affect their mood and influence their behaviours.
 For example, if someone believes that surfing the Internet and watching videos are the only ways to relax and that relaxing after a hard day at work is a deserved reward, this can lead them to go online.
-If being online has negative consequences, such as increased conflict at home, becoming aware of that can help bolster motivation and provide an alternative way of thinking the next time the thought occurs.
+If being online has negative consequences, such as increased conflict at home, becoming aware of that can help bolster motivation and provide an opportunity to choose an alternative way of thinking the next time the thought occurs.